t1pen/MeXEE402_Finals_StephenGabrielAlojado_JairusSunga/README.md

   - Morphological image processing, which involves operations like dilation and closing, plays a key role in enhancing the quality of PCB images.
 These operations help highlight relevant features, such as circuit lines, while minimizing noise and unwanted artifacts.
 In particular, morphological closing is an essential technique that helps smooth the boundaries of the objects in the image, which is beneficial in PCB inspection tasks where precise detection of circuit patterns is critical.

 ## Abstract
+**16 Basic OpenCV**
+  - This project demonstrates the application of fundamental image processing techniques using OpenCV, with a focus on transforming and analyzing image data through various operations.
+  - The main objective is to showcase key tasks such as changing an image's color profiles, performing edge detection, manipulating images, and detecting specific features like faces and shapes.

+**Enhancing Circuit Patterns in PCB Inspection with Morphological Closing**